NZ Shooters Travelling Overseas

 - Each competitor must apply for their own permit individually.

-- After completing both the invitation letter and the 6 NIA form, fax both documents to the Bureau of Alcohol, Tobacco, Firearms.
+- After completing both the invitation letter and the 6 NIA form, fax or email (preferred) both documents to the Bureau of Alcohol, Tobacco, and Firearms.

-Download advisory to shooters travelling to the USA on commercial aircraft
+Download advisory to shooters traveling to the USA on commercial aircraft

 The Best Practice is to ensure that all of your firearms, parts, ammunition, and magazines (or speed-loaders) are placed as required inside your checked luggage.